Scholarships for young innovators

 - Each submission must include:

-- a unique essay of 500-1000 words describing your vision for the future and how you’ll use STEM to bring positive change
+- a unique essay of 500-750words describing your vision for the future and how you’ll use STEM to bring positive change

 - up to 3 letters of recommendation and authenticated high school transcript.